kropacheven/react_gallery_app/README.md

 # react_gallery_app
  FSJS project 7

- This is react driven photo gallery app, fetching images live from Flickr photography API.
+ This is photo gallery app, fetching images live from Flickr photography API.
+ Build by using React.